martinwoodward/octolamp/UNIVERSE_ASSEMBLY.md

 1. **Important:** Uncoil the LED strip completely.
 Powering LEDs while tightly coiled will cause overheating.
 2. Connect the LED cable to the LED strip.
 The cable should connect to the end with arrows pointing **away** from the connector.
 3. Plug the USB cable into the microcontroller and connect to a power supply.
-4. Most LEDs should light up bright green.
-The last few LEDs remaining off is normal.
+4. The LED's should now light up, either orange or green.
 5. If your LEDs do not turn on, check your connections.
 6. If you are still having trouble, ask for help!